 - Over 60% of B2B buyers report that mobile has a significant effect on a recent purchase (Boston Consulting Group)

-Note that all of these statistics have been trending steadily upwards over the past few years, so if your site isn’t mobile friendly you will be losing significant business now and losing even more in the future.
+Note that these statistics have been trending steadily upward over the past few years, so if your site isn’t mobile-friendly, you will be losing significant business now and even more in the future.

 7. Ensure your site is SEO friendly

-Since 2011, around nine out of every ten buyers start their research with an online search.
-If you are not showing up in that search, then you will not even be in the game.
+Since 2011, around nine out of every ten buyers have started their research with an online search.
+If you are not showing up in that search, you will not even be in the game.

-There’s not much more to say on this, search engines are the gatekeepers to your website, you need to do everything in your power to rank with them.
+There’s not much more to say on this; search engines are the gatekeepers to your website, and you need to do everything you can to rank with them.
 Implementing SEO best practice throughout your site is an absolute given.

 8. Don’t forget the basics and clear navigation

 Many businesses seem to focus so much on the deep issues of their website development project that they often miss out on the basics.
-It is often surprising just how hard you have to search on some B2B sites just to find a phone number, for example.
+It is often surprising how hard you must search on some B2B sites just to find a phone number, for example.

 Don’t believe me?
 Well, according to a report from KoMarketing: